Last Updated on April 20, 2021 by Rebecca Lake

 Where to Find Freelance Proofreading Jobs From Home

-Once you’ve got your skills down and you’re ready to get paid to proofread, the next step is finding online proofreading jobs.
+Once you’ve got your skills down and you’re ready to make money proofreading, the next step is finding online proofreading jobs.

 The challenge is making sure the proofreading jobs you’re finding online are legit.

 So to help you out, I’ve put together a list of resources for finding legit online proofreading jobs from home.

 If you don’t know, FlexJobs is a job listing marketplace that’s specifically for remote and flexible jobs.